Festivals & Events

 Let the energy and rhythm captivate you

-During the first Friday, Saturday and Sunday of August, the small mountain city of Kiryu swells to accommodate up to 500,000 people, here to witness and participate in the Kiryu Yagibushi Festival.
-Come and experience revelers hitting barrels while twirling umbrellas in an event full of light and music.
+During the first Friday, Saturday and Sunday of August, the small mountain city of Kiryu swells to accommodate large numbers of visitors, who come to witness and participate in the Kiryu Yagibushi Festival.
+Come and experience revelers dancing around towering lantern-lit turrets in a festival full of light and music.

 How to Get There